GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/docs/jdbc.md

-# Connecting to SQL Server using JDBC
+# Connecting to Cloud SQL using JDBC

 ## Setup and Usage